 The Company believes that its raised capital is sufficient to meet its presently anticipated working capital and capital expenditure requirements for the near future.
 This belief is based on its operating plan, which in turn is based on assumptions that may prove to be incorrect.
 In addition, the Company may need to raise significant additional funds sooner to support its growth, develop new or enhanced services and products, respond to competitive pressures, acquire or invest in complementary or competitive businesses or technologies, or take advantage of unanticipated opportunities.
 If its financial resources are insufficient, it will require additional financing to meet its plans for expansion.
 The Company cannot be sure that additional financing, if needed, will be available on acceptable terms, or at all.
-Furthermore, any debt financing, if available, may involve restrictive covenants, which may limit its operating flexibility with respect to business matters.
+Furthermore, any debt financing, if available, may involve restrictive covenants, and may need to be subordinated to the Credit Facility and to the Secured Indemnity, which may limit its operating flexibility with respect to business matters.
 If additional funds are raised through the issuance of equity securities, the percentage ownership of existing shareholders will be reduced, and Company shareholders may experience additional dilution in net book value.
 Furthermore, the issuance of such new equity securities may have rights, preferences, or privileges senior to those of its existing shareholders.
 If adequate funds are not available on acceptable terms or at all, the Company may be unable to develop or enhance its services and products, take advantage of future opportunities, repay debt obligations as they become due, or respond to competitive pressures, any of which could have a material adverse effect on its business, prospects, financial condition, and results of operations.